We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Daily Harvest is a plant-based meal delivery service providing a variety of ready-to-eat smoothies, oat and chia bowls, flatbreads, harvest bowls, soups, snacks, and even lattes.

-The company aims to make eating healthier easy and delicious by helping provide more fruits and vegetables in your diet.
+The company aims to make healthier eating easy and delicious by helping you add more fruits and vegetables to your diet.

 This article takes a closer look at the pros and cons of Daily Harvest, as well as who may benefit from trying it.

-Daily Harvest started as a prepackaged, frozen smoothie delivery service.
-Since then, it has expanded to include meal and snack options for any time of day.
+Daily Harvest started as a delivery service for packaged, frozen smoothies.
+It has since expanded to include meal and snack options for any time of day.